-This means the best workgroup printers are faster and powerful, with plenty of on-board memory to store jobs as they are queued.
 Having a decent amount of RAM, and a fast processor, means they can handle even the most demanding of workloads throughout the day.

 Of course, because they are best suited to busy offices, they also need to be able to handle printing out large numbers of documents every month as well.
 So, speed is important, as well as large trays to hold paper, and they need to be able to offer top-notch print quality as well.

-Of course, all the best workgroup printers will have network connections, either wired via Ethernet or Wi-Fi (or preferably both for maximum flexibility).
+All the best workgroup printers will have network connections, either wired via Ethernet or Wi-Fi (or preferably both for maximum flexibility).

 So, read on for our pick of the best workgroup printers, and let our built-in price comparison tool help find you the best deals as well.